 Currently a Finance and Operations Director with Pearson Education, Ed has wide experience in the publishing sector both in the UK and abroad.
 A CIMA qualified accountant, Ed has not only a strong financial background, but strong strategic and business knowledge.
 His geographic experience covers the UK, Europe, Middle East, USA, India, sub-Saharan Africa and Southern Africa, including having worked with the Maasai Rural Training Centres in the Kajiado District of Kenya.
 He is also an accomplished musician and triathlete.

 Currently Deputy Executive Director/Director of Programmes at INASP, Julie Brittain is a professional librarian with over 20 years experience in the management of library and information centres, 11 of which have been based in Africa.
 Assignments have included Department for International Development funded projects establishing a human rights library in South Sudan, and advising on the monitoring and evaluation of an Internet project for the Nigeria Law School in Abuja, as well as being part of an Institute of Development Studies team evaluating the Global Libraries Toolkit for the Gates Foundation.
 She has also carried out library training consultancies for the ILO, UNESCO, UNFPA, and the Government of Zimbabwe.
 While based in Nairobi as Regional Information Coordinator for the British Council, Julie managed 19 British Council libraries in 11 African countries.

-Currently a board member on the Human Tissue Authority, Central London Ethics Committee and a non-executive director of her local NHS trust, Rosie also represents consumers on advisory committees at the Food Standards Agency and on a health research funding board.
+Currently a board member of Public Health England, and the Human Tissue Authority, Rosie also chairs a Research Ethics Committee and is an independent panellist for ministerial public appointments.
+She represents consumers on advisory committees at the Food Standards Agency and on a health research funding board.
 She has a background in publishing, sales and marketing, commercial rights management, and overseas book sales for Macmillan, Oxford University Press and The Times/Sunday Times newspapers and Dr Foster (health research).
-She has travelled and worked in East and West Africa and the Indian sub-continent.
+She has travelled and worked in Africa and Asia.